wp-plugins/rim-diary/readme.txt

 == Description ==

 Brag about your epic winning streak or keep tabs on the great misfortune of receiving Please Play again time and again.
-Either way, bring this great Canadian seasonal game to the blogosphere.
+Either way, bring this great Canadian seasonal game to the blogosphere and get your bragging rights on.

+I do not own the rights to any of the trademarks and imagery and nor am I affiliated in any way with Tim Hortons or Roll Up The Rim competition.
+The Rim Diary is strictly for fun and pleasure and will neither dispense nor claim prizes.
+You still need to purchase competition cups from and claim winnings through Tim Hortons.

 == Installation ==